Kopi/kopi.github.io/README.md

 www.kopi.cafe
 =============

-Kopi is a monthly subscription service which delivers freshly prepared coffee in tumblers on a daily basis.

-Focus on what matters most.
-We'll prepare your coffee and bring it right to you, while reducing the 1.6 billion paper cups used in Canada every year.
+Kopi brings the café to you.
+Book your barista for your office and increase your employee productivity, impress your clients and close deals, and create first-class events.

 Got questions?
-Please [reach out](www.kopi.cafe/contact)!
-Otherwise, [schedule your coffee delivery](www.kopi.cafe/schedule)!
+Please [reach out](www.kopi.cafe/#contact)!
+Otherwise, [book your barista](www.kopi.cafe/book)!